-Wise counsel was Bonnie’s gift of spirit–besides being a prolific child-bearer–9 children over twenty ears.
+Wise counsel was Bonnie’s gift of spirit–besides being a prolific child-bearer–9 children over twenty years.

-How is it then that she could be so stupid when it came to living her own life?
+How then could she be so stupid when it came to living her own life?

 Bonnie found herself pregnant after a summer fling with a lifeguard.
-She painfully gave up her first-born to adoption, only to find herself pregnant again in less than a year–with me–followed by a marriage to a guy who was still in college, with years of schooling ahead of him.
+She painfully gave up her first-born to adoption, only to find herself pregnant again in less than a year–with me–followed by marriage to a really intense guy who was still in college, with years of schooling ahead of him.

-She continued to have children while he made his way through his undergraduate degree (#3), medical school (#4), his internship, and his residency (#5.)
+She continued to have children while he made his way through his undergraduate degree (child #3), medical school (#4), his internship, and his residency (#5.)
 We survived on cases of hospital Similac.
 My mother chose something stronger.

 My parents divorced.
 My mother gave birth to her last child (#9) while her twenty-something husband began cheating on her.
 Her drinking spun out of control.

-I never accepted Bonnie’s apologies–doing so would mean opening up to all that was hurt and angry and sad inside of me; and I was afraid that she was too fragile for that.
+I never accepted her apologies–doing so would mean opening up to all that was hurt and angry and sad inside of me; and I was afraid that she was too fragile for that.

-When her drinking became a threat to the safety of the children, our family was separated.
-The newest siblings stayed behind while the rest went to live with my dad and his fiance.
-Sending your own children off to live with a man you can’t stand who is about to marry a 27-year-old who didn’t want to mother his cheating ex-wife’s 6 daughters was the height of Bonnie’s stupidity.
+When her drinking became a threat to the safety of the children, our family was torn apart.
+The newest siblings (with their own father) stayed behind while the rest of my siblings went to live with my dad and his fiance.
+Sending your own children off to live with a man you can’t stand who is about to marry a 27-year-old who didn’t want to mother his cheating ex-wife’s 6 daughters was the height of my mother’s stupidity.